 Peas contain high amounts of a health-protective polyphenol called coumestrol.
 A study in Mexico City determined you only need 2 milligrams per day of this phytonutrient to prevent stomach cancer.
-A cup of peas has at least 10.
+A cup has at least 10 milligrams.

 This comes from the high levels of anti-oxidants including:

-These come from peas strong anti-inflammatory properties.
+These come from peas’ strong anti-inflammatory properties according to research.
 Excess inflammation has also been linked to, heart disease, cancer, and aging in general.
-These properties include:

 The many antioxidant and anti-inflammatory compounds support healthy blood vessels.
 The formation of plaque along our blood vessel walls starts with chronic, excessive oxidative stress and inflammation.

-The generous amounts of vitamin B1 and folate, B2, B3, and B6 reduce homocysteine levels which are risk factor for heart disease.
+The generous amounts of vitamin B1 and folate, B2, B3, and B6 reduce homocysteine levels which are risk factors for heart disease.

-Peas work with bacteria in the soil to ‘fix’ nitrogen from the air and deposit it in the soil.
-This reduces the need for artificial fertilizers since one of their main ingredients is nitrogen.
+- They work with bacteria in the soil to ‘fix’ nitrogen from the air and deposit it in the soil.
+This reduces the need for artificial fertilizers since one of its main ingredients is nitrogen.